Tuktoyaktuk: Transportation

 Tuktoyaktuk/James Gruben Airport links Tuktoyaktuk to Inuvik.
 The Tuktoyaktuk Winter Road formerly provided road access to Inuvik in the winter.
 In 2017, the $300-million Inuvik–Tuktoyaktuk Highway opened.
 It provides all-season access to Inuvik, which connects to the rest of the highway networks in Canada.

 The airport previously had scheduled service from Inuvik operated by Aklak Air.
 Service was cancelled in 2018 after the opening of the Inuvik–Tuktoyaktuk Highway created a permanent link between the communities and resulted in a drop in demand for air service.

-Threats to Canadian Arctic sovereignty
+Geopolitics

 An unannounced visit by Polar Research Institute of China’s Xue Long to Tuktoyaktuk in 1999 has raised concerns for Canadian sovereignty and security in the Arctic region.